 Last weekend we hosted the UK Volleyball Coaching Symposium in lovely Kettering, England.
 Jim Stone was our feature presenter for the event.
-He presented 7 of the 10 sessions we ran over the two days.
+He presented 6 of the 7 on-court sessions we ran over the two days.

 Although it wasn’t a specific topic for any of the sessions, one of the clear points of emphasis for Jim was focus of attention.
 What are the players looking at?
 What should they be looking at?